Kudchky/Learn-Python/Python-Project/05.testquesos/template.md

-# 🧠 # The Secret to Solving Any Problem
+# a🧠 # The Secret to Solving Any Problem

 1. Understand the problem
 2. Make a plan